-Gender-transformative approaches promote women in agricultural technical vocational education and training
+Gender-transformative approaches promote women in agricultural technical vocational education and training (completed)

 Title: SIFA: Agricultural Technical Vocational Education and Training for Women (ATVET4W) in Africa